pip-services/pip-services-docs/content/en/net/nats/_index.md

 no_list: true
 weight: 500
 description: >
-    NATS Messaging for Pip.Services in .NET.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It contains a set of components for working with message queues via [NATS](https://nats.io/](https://nats.io/).
+   This module contains a set of components for working with message queues via a NATS server [https://nats.io/](https://nats.io/).
 ---

 ### Packages